 “The paper instantly produced wide-spread discussion and controversy.
 Working alone, applying mathematical concepts in ways never done before, Kron gave new meanings to terms and disregarded established rules, so that many mathematicians derided his work: (They said) it was just for show, it was needlessly complex or it was of no practical use.
 When he first put his ideas forward, there were no large computers, and engineers were little concerned with systems; so it took some years for their value to be appreciated… One difficulty is that Kron always wanted to generalize.
 Thus his methods were more complex than required for any particular problem.
 They could be used for a wide variety of problems, but the engineer who was concerned with a particular machine preferred to use the simplest method and took little interest in Kron’s elegant theories”.
 (Ibid, Alger)

 Some scoffed at his notions but Kron was ultimately vindicated as his ideas are widely used today.
 He invented Diakoptics and one could say Kron was ahead of his time.
-More open-minded professionals were impressed with the man and he landed a job with General Electric in 1936, working most of his career (1936-1966) as a creative problem-solver.
+More open-minded professionals were impressed with the man and he landed a job with General Electric in 1936, working most of his career (1936-1966) as a valued problem-solver.

 Kron Walks On